 If you want to compliment a singer, it’s better to say more than amazing, beautiful or superb.
 You should really comment on what makes them unique and even give constructive feedback if you can.
 Also, comment on how they perform as well as how they sing.

-For example, below you can see just some feedback and comments on singing performances that our judges made at our Grand Final.
+It is hard to describe a talented singer but judges seem to know how to get it right.
+For example, below you can see some feedback and comments on singing performances that our judges made at the Open Mic UK Grand Final.

 How to compliment a singers voice